-How to get every medal in Pokémon Go
+How to get every gold medal in Pokémon Go — Updated for Raid

 How do you get the Depot Agent Medal for Steel-type Pokémon?

-There are only two steel-type Pokémon in Gen 1, the least amount for any medal.
-In other words, catch or hatch as many Magnemite as you can, and evolve as many Magneton as you can.
+There are only two steel-type Pokémon in Gen 1 and only four more in Gen 2, the least amount for any medal.
+In other words, catch anything any time you see it.

 Hatch or catch: